dechamps/ASIO401/src/README.md

 2017 toolchain native CMake support.

-ASIO401 uses a CMake "superbuild" system (in `/src`) to automatically build the dependencies (most notably [PortAudio][]) before building ASIO401 itself.
+ASIO401 uses a CMake "superbuild" system (in `/src`) to automatically build the dependencies before building ASIO401 itself.
 These dependencies are pulled in as git submodules.

 It is strongly recommended to use the superbuild system.
 Providing dependencies manually is quite tedious because ASIO401 uses a highly modular structure that